-For his PhD, he works with BlueScope Steel and the Steel Research Hub to understand the effects of elemental additions to BlueScope’s Zincalume coating alloys.
-This will enable optimisation of the coating process to achieve a coating that is corrosion resistant, aesthetically pleasing, environmentally friendly, and cost efficient.
+While undertaking his PhD Matt works with BlueScope Steel and the Steel Research Hub to understand the effects of elemental additions to BlueScope’s Zincalume coating alloys.
+This will enable optimisation of the coating process to achieve a coating that is corrosion resistant, aesthetically pleasing, environmentally friendly and cost efficient.

 Mr Thomas Jurak